Quick Answer

 Keep one tracker in your primary compliance folder, not split across notes and screenshots.
 Track country, relevant dates, source record, and a notes field.

-For each relevant jurisdiction, add a plain-language rule note with a placeholder until verified: "Add current residency rule after verification."
+For each relevant jurisdiction, keep a plain-language rule note marked as unverified until a reliable source confirms the current rule.
 Then review the tracker on your set cadence and after material travel changes.
 If you cannot explain your current position from one file with linked evidence, tighten the system.

 Use one account register with institution name, country, account owner, account type, and a recurring review log.
-Add this verification note directly in the register: "Add current reporting rule after verification."
+Keep the reporting-rule field marked as unverified until the current rule has been reviewed against a reliable source.

 This keeps you out of guesswork.
 Build a documented review rhythm so reporting questions are handled early, not discovered late.
 If you automate exports or reminders, keep the guardrails clear: tools can collect and move data, but legal treatment stays with human review.